Get a property report and suburb profile for any property in East Ipswich

 • Is it expensive to live in East Ipswich?

-Living in East Ipswich can be seen as relatively affordable compared to other parts of Queensland.
-With the current median house price at $560,000, it is more accessible than many suburbs closer to Brisbane's city center.
-However, it's important to note that the suburb does not have any units available, which might limit housing options for those looking for smaller or more budget-friendly living spaces.
+Living in East Ipswich can be seen as relatively affordable compared to some other Queensland suburbs, especially those closer to Brisbane.
+The median house price here is around $750,000, which is quite reasonable when you consider the convenience and lifestyle the suburb offers.
+However, it's important to note that there are no units available, which might limit options for those looking for smaller or more budget-friendly housing.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.